-OK, we’re not going to deny it, dog wrinkles are super cute, after all, some of the cutest dog breeds out there have them!
+OK, we won’t deny it: Dog wrinkles are super cute.
+After all, some of the cutest dog breeds out there have them!
 Dog breeds such as the:

 - Bloodhound,